Explosive Weapons in Populated Areas

-- Explosive weapons leave explosive remnants of war.
-Until they are removed, they can kill and injure civilians long after hostilities have ended, and prevent or delay reconstruction work as well as the return of refugees and displaced persons.
+People in affected communities often have no choice but to leave their homes, for long periods and in precarious conditions.
+Displaced populations often face a subsequent cycle of compounding impacts that negatively affect their well-being.
+Explosive weapons leave explosive remnants of war that can kill and injure civilians long after hostilities have ended and prevent or delay reconstruction work or agricultural production, as well as the return of refugees and displaced persons.

-- The widespread destruction caused by the use of explosive weapons in populated areas has a dramatic effect on post-conflict reconstruction requirements and costs.
+The widespread destruction caused by the use of explosive weapons in populated areas has a dramatic effect on post-conflict reconstruction requirements and costs and hinders development processes.

 People collected ammunition remnants from Misrata city, and made an open air museum in Tripoli Street, Misrata

-The United Nations Secretary-General has called on all parties to conflict – both national armed forces and non-State armed groups – to avoid using explosive weapons with wide-area effects in populated areas.
+The United Nations Secretary-General has called on Member States and all parties to conflict – both national armed forces and non-State armed groups – to avoid using explosive weapons with wide-area effects in populated areas.

 In 2017, OCHA documented these and other practices in a compilation of military policy and practice relating to the use of explosive weapons in populated areas.
 The compilation has been shared with States, national armed forces and other relevant actors to help promote and contribute to a change in practice.